ZoDIAC: Zoneout Dropout Injection Attention Calculation: Methodology

-In order to create the past-current value pairs (current attention value and past intensity value before injection in Figure \ref{fig2}(a)) we leverage on parallel attention and intensity map calculation.
-Specifically, as shown in Figure \ref{fig2} (b), query is transformed into past ($Q_2$) and current ($Q_1$) queries.
-Via the application of MatMul operation over the current query ($Q_1$) and key we calculate the current attention map.
-The utilization of GELU over the current query and key and the result of MatMul creates an intensity refinement effect over the attention map before the application of Softmax over the attention map.
-The current attention map and the value are used inside MatMul operation for current attention value generation.
-The attention values are then sent to a dropout layer with a particular dropout rate that is different than the dropout rate used in other parts of the model.
-The Transformer model employs a dropout rate of 0.1 for Residual Dropout \cite{NIPS2017_7181}.
-We refer to the dropout rate used in Residual Dropout as the system dropout rate and the dropout rate used in ZoDIAC for current attention value refinement as ZoDIAC dropout rate.
+In order to create the refined attention map values and intensity value before injection in Figure \ref{fig2}(a), we leverage parallel attention and intensity map calculation.
+Specifically, as shown in Figure \ref{fig2} (b), input sequence is transformed into secondary ($Q_2$), primary ($Q_1$) queries, keys ($K$) and values ($V$).
+Via the application of MatMul operation over the primary query ($Q_1$) and keys ($K$) we calculate the attention map.
+The utilization of GELU over the primary query and key and the result of MatMul creates an intensity refinement effect over the attention map before the application of Softmax over the attention map.
+The attention map and the values ($V$) are used inside MatMul operation for attention map value generation.
+The attention map values are then sent to a dropout layer with a particular dropout rate that is different than the dropout rate used in other parts of the model.
+We refer to the dropout rate used in other parts of the ZoDIAC-Transformer model as the system dropout rate and the dropout rate used in ZoDIAC attention mechanism for attention map values refinement as ZoDIAC dropout rate.
 Using a different dropout rate inside our model forces it to randomly learn and eliminate the least important parts of the sequence.
 This is shown on the left side of Figure \ref{fig2}(a).
-With masking operation identical to how it is performed in self-attention \cite{NIPS2017_7181} (Figure \ref{fig1}(a)), dimension of key denoted as $d_k$, the dropout rate for RCA denoted as $\delta_Z$ and GELU denoted as $G$ and dropout as $D$, and MatMul operation not shown for conciseness, the refined current attention (RCA) depicted in left side of Figure \ref{fig2}(a) is put together as the following in Eq.(\ref{eq3}-\ref{eq2}):
+With masking operation identical to how it is performed in self-attention \cite{NIPS2017_7181} (Figure \ref{fig1}(a)), dimension of key denoted as $d_k$, the dropout rate for ZoDIAC attention mechanism in RA denoted as $\delta_Z$ and GELU denoted as $G$ and dropout as $D$, and MatMul operation not shown for conciseness, the refined attention (RA) depicted in left side of Figure \ref{fig2}(a) is put together as the following in Eq.(\ref{eq3}-\ref{eq2}):